flschr/mbplugin-youtube-nocookie/README.md

 - Optional and customizable **privacy notice as overlay**
 - Fully responsive design
 - No external JavaScript required
+- Renders embeddable videos directly in RSS, Atom, and JSON feeds while keeping a fallback link for feed readers that strip iframes

 ## 📦 Installation
 Go to the **Micro.blog plugin directory** and install the plugin from there.